dfintha/barge/README.md

 - `bash` script (`.sh`)
 - Python 3 script (`.py`)
+- Perl script (`.pl`)
 - C source file (`.c`)
 - C++ source file (`.cpp`)

-Obviously, the `bash` and `python3` interpreters must be present for their respective scripts to work.
+Obviously, the `bash`, `python3`, and `perl` interpreters must be present for their respective scripts to work.
 C/C++ build steps are compiled using the C11/C++17 standards.

 During their execution, these scripts/binaries have the following environment variables set.

 - `BARGE_BUILD_TARGET`: The build target, either `debug` or `release`.
 - `BARGE_PROJECT_NAME`: The name of the project.